Battles of Khalkhin Gol: Mongolia as a buffer

-The principal occupying army of Manchukuo was the Kwantung Army of Japan, and had instructions from the Japanese Cabinet to strengthen and fortify Manchukuo's borders with Mongolia and the Soviet Union.
+The principal occupying army of Manchukuo was the Kwantung Army of Japan, which had instructions from the Japanese Cabinet to strengthen and fortify Manchukuo's borders with Mongolia and the Soviet Union.
 However, the Kwantung Army, which had long been stationed in Manchuria far from the Japanese Home Islands, had become largely autonomous and tended to act without approval from, or even against the direction of, the Japanese government.
-It consisted of some of the best Japanese units in 1939.
-However, the western region of Manchukuo was garrisoned by the relatively newly formed 23rd Infantry Division at Hailar under General Michitarō Komatsubara and included several Manchu army and border guard units all under the direct command of the Sixth Army.
-The 23rd was the newest and least experienced division in the entire Kwantung Army.
-In addition to this, the 23rd Division was equipped with outdated equipment.
-Japanese army experts rated the combat capability of the 23rd Division as "below medium", comparable to a garrison division on occupation duty in China.